 Finances for Self-funded students

 The deadline for applications from self-financed students is the same as for all applications to the GEM programme.
-See the application page here for the dates.
+See the application page here for the exact deadlines.

 After you have submitted your application and your application was assessed academically acceptable by the GEM consortium, you will receive an invoice automatically for the tuition fee.